Body-Odor Fetish

 - Foot Odor Fetish43/100Olfactophilia (foot-specific) · Body Functions & FluidsA foot-specific facet of olfactophilia: arousal centred on the natural scent of feet, worn socks, or the inside of shoes.
 It overlaps closely with general foot fetishism, where the smell — not only the look — of the foot is part of the attraction.43

-From Latin olfactus ("smell, the sense of smelling") plus Greek -philia ("love, attraction"); synonyms osmolagnia and osphresiolagnia derive from Greek osmḗ / ósphrēsis ("smell") plus -lagnia ("lust").
+From Latin olfactus ("smell, the sense of smelling") plus Greek -philia ("love, attraction"); synonyms osmolagnia, osphresiolagnia and ozolagnia derive from Greek osmḗ / ósphrēsis ("smell") plus -lagnia ("lust").
+Freud used osphresiolagnia for pleasure caused by odors.

 scent · partialism · olfaction